 That XML file reflects precisely what licensing believes is allowed on the device at that moment.
 When Secure Boot does not appear in that XML on Pro devices, it explains everything.
 The policy is rejected because some internal licensing says no.

-To confirm this behavior, we wrote a PowerShell script that mimics the same flow.
+To confirm this behavior, we wrote a PowerShell script that mimics the same MDM Policy flow.

 The script first imports the slc.dll… as that’s the DLL the GetWindowsInformation function lives in.

-From there on, it reads the ProductPolicy catalog from the ProductOptions trgistry key and extracts each policy identifier.
+From there on, it reads the ProductPolicy catalog from the ProductOptions registry key and extracts each policy identifier.

 The result matches LicensingDiag exactly.
-Secure Boot is resolved as allowed on Enterprise.
+Secure Boot is only allowed on Enterprise (Again, not Pro upgraded to Enterprise).
 It is missing on Pro.
 Different tools.
 Same licensing engine.
 Same answer.

 The Full Policy Is Rejected by Licensing Flow, End to End